sqm-autorate/sqm-autorate/README.md

    The shape is not so good if the blue line slopes quickly away from the vertical axis, showing that large delays occur more frequently.
 These graphs can be helpful in determining whether the advanced settings `upload_delay_ms` and `download_delay_ms` should be changed from the default of 15.
-If the logs are analysed from, say, 24 hours of operation, the vertical (green) line may be a starting point for the new values.
+If the logs are analysed from, say, 10 minutes of operations during which you do not utilize your network very much at all, the vertical (green) line may be a starting point for a good value.
+Good values will range from around 10ms to around 30 or 40, as typical realtime events on a network such as VOIP packets are sent every 20ms and we want to avoid delays that are large multiples of this "tick".

 ### uphist.gif and downhist.gif
 _uphist.gif_ and _downhist.gif_ are animated graphs of the "smoothed histogram" of the known good speeds at various times.